 The text size on medicines.ie can be increased using the text size selector in the top right hand corner of this website.
 This allows you display text in small, medium or large font size.

 Leaflets for people with sight challenges (XPIL)

-Some pharmaceutical companies have chosen to display their Patient Information Leaflets (PIL) in PDF format and also as a text only version, called an XPIL.
-The XPIL is designed for people with sight challenges and can be read by screen readers, or printed in large print.
+Some pharmaceutical companies have chosen to display Patient Information Leaflets (PIL) in a HTML text only “Print View” version, called an XPIL, as well as in PDF format.
+The XPIL is designed for people with sight challenges.

 Help with PDF files